bmongemendez/eslint-config/README.md

 ## Notes

-- More project-specific configurations will be added in the future.
+- More project-specific configurations may be added in the future.

 ⬆️ [Back to top](#table-of-contents)